 Like always, this round-up includes debut novels, where “debut” is in its purest definition.
 These are first-time books by first-time authors.
 I’m not including books by authors who are using or have used a pseudonym in the past or those who have written in other categories (adult, middle grade, etc.) in the past.

 All descriptions are from WorldCat, unless otherwise noted.
-If I’m missing any debuts out in July from traditional publishers, let me know in the comments.
+If I’m missing any debuts out in September from traditional publishers — and I should clarify that indie presses are okay — let me know in the comments.
 As always, not all noted titles included here are necessarily endorsements for those titles.